microsoft/vss-web-extension-sdk/README.md

 ## Organizing your web extension project

-If you are developing a web extension for Visual Studio Team Service using TypeScript, we recommend the following organization:
+If you are developing a web extension for Azure DevOps Services using TypeScript, we recommend the following organization:

 ### Project structure